plr108-zz/web-perf/README.md

 * To install this website copy all files in the dist folder to the desired location on your web server.

 * The dist folder can be rebuilt using the default gulp task.
-To rebuild, run the `gulp` command.
+To rebuild, install the NPM resources listed in this README and run the `gulp` command.
 Please see [this site](https://www.npmjs.com/package/gulp) for more information on using gulp.

 ### Optimizations